geoserver/geoserver/doc/en/user/source/extensions/mapml/index.rst

 Attribute to <featurecaption> mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Attribute**
+**List of attributes**
+The list allows you to read the names of the layer attributes, it doesn't really do more than that.

+**Feature Caption Template String**

-The dropdown list allows you to select an attribute that will be serialized in MapML vector content as the <featurecaption> element value.
-The <featurecaption> is used as the accessible name of the feature, by screen reader software, which will often read out this value without the user having to expand a popup; in other words, it will be used as a visual and audible tooltip when the visual element is focused.
+To cause an attribute to be serialized in MapML vector content as the <featurecaption> element value, you must enter its name as a ${placeholder} in the text box immediately below the attributes list.
+You can also add (a small amount of) plain text that will be copied verbatim into the <featurecaption> content.  <featurecaption> is used as the accessible name of features by screen reader software, which will often read out this value without the user having to expand a popup; in other words, it will be used as a visual and audible tooltip when the feature is focused.

 MapML Resources